nayeemuddin-bd100/Design-Patterns/README.md

   - `Prototype.js`: Example usage of the Prototype pattern in JavaScript.

 - `Builder/`: Contains the implementation of the Builder pattern.
+  - `Builder.js`: Example how builder pattern works with example.
+  - `ApiReq.js`: Implement Builder pattern for Api Request.
+  - `MongoQuery.js`: Implement Builder pattern for query from mongodb Database.
+  - `UserBuilder.js`: Implement Builder pattern to create a user.

+- `Observer/`: Contains the implementation of the Observer pattern.
+  - `README.md`: Example usage of the Observer pattern in JavaScript.

+- `MVC/`: Contains the implementation of the MVC pattern.
-  - `Builder.js`: Example usage of the Builder pattern in JavaScript.
+  - `README.md`: Example usage of the MVC pattern in JavaScript.

 ## Usage